BDigital585/Royals-Barber-Shop/replit.md

-# Royals Barbershop Website
+# Royals Barber Shop Website

 ## Overview

-A mobile-first responsive website for Royals Barbershop in Batavia, NY.
-The application serves as a complete digital presence for the barbershop, featuring content management, haircut galleries, blog functionality, and an interactive memory matching game with discount rewards.
+A mobile-first responsive website for Royals Barber Shop in Batavia, NY.
+The application serves as a complete digital presence for the barbershop, featuring content management, haircut galleries, blog functionality, and an AI-powered chatbot assistant.

-**Primary Purpose:** Provide customers with service information, appointment booking, haircut galleries, and engage customers with a fun memory game that rewards discounts on haircuts.
+**Primary Purpose:** Provide customers with service information, appointment booking, and haircut galleries.

 **Tech Stack:**
 - Frontend: React with TypeScript, Vite build system